EvanCastner/IGD-Final/README.md

 # IGDEngine
--A lightweight 2D game engine written in C++, built as a course project for Interactive Game Design.
+- A lightweight 2D game engine written in C++, built as a course project for Interactive Game Design.

 ## Features
 - Core game loop with delta time